About the Chapter

 Home > Chapter Member Research Projects

-Dan Levitt is the recipient of the Larry Ritter Book Award for The Battle That Forged Modern Baseball: The Federal League Challenge and Its Legacy as the best book related to the Deadball Era published in the previous year.
+Dan Levitt is the recipient of the SABR 2013 Larry Ritter Book Award for The Battle That Forged Modern Baseball: The Federal League Challenge and Its Legacy as the best book related to the Deadball Era published in the previous year.
+The Award recognizes "the best new baseball book primarily set in the Deadball Era that was published during the previous calendar year".
 Of The Battle That Forged Modern Baseball, the awards committee wrote, “It is a rare book that brings fresh perspectives and insights to conventional wisdom. . . .
 His account provides a more complex and nuanced story than that previously drawn.
 He illuminates the Byzantine-like economic, legal, and corporate maneuvers that characterized the Federal League’s challenge to the American and National Leagues, and Organized Baseball’s response to that challenge.
 In doing so, Levitt clarifies developments that led in 1922 to the U.S. Supreme Court’s exemption of Organized Baseball from federal anti-trust laws.
 His compelling story not only advances our understanding of baseball’s evolution between 1913 and 1922, but it casts light on how Organized Baseball developed into the closed monopolies so familiar to us today.”

 Brenda Himrich is researching early baseball in Winona, Sarah Johnson is continuing to search for the first appearance of baseball in Chisholm, Joel Rippel has taken on Martin and surrounding counties, and Armand Peterson will be getting involved in the project, as well.